LockBlock-dev/MinePot/README.md

 ## Installation

+You can use Docker or install MinePot manually.
+Here's how:

 -   Download [go](https://go.dev/dl/) (go 1.20 required).
 -   Download or clone the project.
 -   Download the binary from the [Releases](../../releases) or [build it](#compiling-from-source) yourself.